Jessofnorth/client-mydiscs/README.md

 # MyDiscs - A React app

 This project is for the course Webdevelopment with .Net at Mid Sweden University.
-It's built with React, React router dom, Tailwind CSS and consumes an API.
+It's built with React, React router dom, React icons, Axios, Tailwind CSS and consumes an API.

 ## Links